-On 15 January 2020, the Irish government published its "Making Remote Work - National Remote Working Strategy" which provides an indicative roadmap and welcome guidance for both employers and employees on the future of remote working in Ireland.
-The Government intends to give all Irish employees the right to request to be allowed to work remotely.
+On 15 January 2020, the Irish government published its "Making Remote Work - National Remote Working Strategy", which provides an indicative roadmap and guidance for both employers and employees on the future of remote working in the country.
+110 The Government intends to give all Irish employees the right to request to be allowed to work remotely.
 It also appears that employees will have the right to seek the intervention of the Workplace Relations Commission if an employer refuses without good reason.

-The Government has also announced that it intends to take action in relation to the "Right to Disconnect" from work.
+The Government also announced its intention to take action in relation to the "Right to Disconnect" from work.
 It is intended that a Code of Practice will be introduced on this issue.
 A Code of Practice is not law, but it can be relied upon in the Workplace Relations Commission.